Payment Flow

 Before working on any designs, I needed to get a better understanding of what our users need from this payment processor.
 First, I went through Canny posts to get insight into some of the needs that our users were voicing regarding using key words like "payments," "order placement," and "order form."
 To strengthen my secondary research efforts and get qualitative insights I conducted generative user interviews.
 I started out preparing a user interview guide that would help me in conducting interviews with users who have placed the highest amount of orders.

 After completing 10 user interviews, I analyzed these interviews in Dovetail.
-With this analysis, I realized that my assumptions regarding the cognitive load of the redirects, multiple modal and clicks were misguided.
-Most users didn't find these cumbersome and, in fact, many of them were wary of using our payment processor and didn't feel like they could trust our processor when compared with more established processors like Stripe or Square.
+With this analysis, I realized that some of my assumptions regarding the cognitive load of the redirects, multiple modal and clicks were misguided.
+Some users didn't find these cumbersome and, in fact, many of them were wary of using our payment processor and didn't feel like they could trust our processor when compared with more established processors like Stripe or Square.
 Further, I realized that many of the benefits of Aryeo payments would actually come from adjacent technical ramifications of this processor, such as being able to process refunds internally, having the option to store and validate credit cards, being able to automatically calculate sales tax, and being able to provide invoices.

 Wireframes exploring promo code and tip placement with a split screen order form layout.